davekinkead/thesis/paper.coffee.md

 Again, when viewed by degree of clustering, the effect of polity composition on preference realisation is stark.
 When agents are uniformly distributed by preference across the space (i.e. when clustering is low), the likelihood of an individual's preference being realised by majority vote is identical to that of any two random agents preference being the same (i.e. the preference base rate).

 As clustering of agent preferences across the space increases however, the fidelity between individual and majority preference increases significantly.
-At its most extreme, there is near certainty that individual preference will be realised by a majority vote when the distribution of agents across the political space is fully clustered - when agents are completely segregated by preference.
+At its most extreme, there is near certainty that any individual preference will be realised by a majority vote of a polity when the distribution of agents across the political space is fully clustered - when agents are completely segregated by preference.
 This relationship holds for all preference base rates, although it is more pronounced when the preference base rate - the ratio of competing preferences - is lower.

 In contrast with the epistemic simulation of democracy however, the impact of agent clustering on outcome quality is reversed.
 Majority voting has the greatest likelihood of fidelity with individual preference, and therefore greatest value from a content-relative perspective, when agents are highly clustered.
 This contrasts sharply with the content-independent perspective where the greatest epistemic value of majority voting was found with a completely uniform agent distribution.